aaronbloomfield/ics/hws/hw-hashing.md

 A sample execution:

 ```
+$ clang++ -O2 -o crc16 crc16.cpp
+$ cat input.txt
+Things are going just great!
-./crc input.txt abcd
+$ ./crc16 input.txt abcd
+$ cat output.txt ; /bin/echo
+Things are going just great!

+If you think things can't get worse it's probably only because you lack sufficient imagination.

+   &No
+$
 ```

-The program should write its output to a file named `output.txt`, which should contain the following:
+The program should write its output to a file named `output.txt`.
+Note that the output.txt file above does not have a trailing newline character.
+That file should contain the following:

 1. The contents of the original file in its entirety (it will consist only of printable ASCII characters, as well as newlines)
 2. A message of your own, which demonstrates that you *could* modify the original message, possibly maliciously, if desired.
 (Do not actually modify the original message -- just add your message after the original.)
 3. A reasonable amount of PRINTABLE ASCII characters (decimal values 32 - 127) to the end of the input file (reasonable means 10 or fewer), such that the new output file has the same CRC as the desired CRC value (the second command-line parameter).
-The only purpose of these characters is to affect the CRC value, as changing the input *almost* always results in a different output (in this task, you are looking for the exceptions to that rule).
+The only purpose of these characters is to affect the CRC value.

 #### Important Notes

 - **CRC16:** We will be using the CRC16 algorithm, NOT the CRC32 algorithm, to allow the program to run in a reasonably short time frame.
 Boost can do both, so be careful.
+- **Testing:** As mentioned above, there is an [online CRC16 calculator](https://www.lammertbies.nl/comm/info/crc-calculation.html) to help you ensure that you are generating your CRC-16 hashes correctly.
+For testing your CRC16 hashes, you should NOT use a string that has a newline, as that web page can not handle those.
 - **Newlines:** There are two things to be watch out for with newlines:
     1. There are differences between Linux and Windows platforms (see [Wikipedia](http://en.wikipedia.org/wiki/Newline) for details).
 Your program will be run (and graded) in a Linux environment.
     2. Trailing newlines (`\n`) affect the CRC16 value of a file, but are often overlooked.
 Be careful not to unintentionally add any extra newlines that would change the CRC value of `output.txt`.
 For example, the CRC16 for "hello world" with no trailing newline is 0x39c1 on a UNIX system, but with a trailing newline it is 0x9778.